bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 So, the owners of the restaurant asked me to make sure that the website is ready to be shared on different social media platforms.

-Now let\'s examine how to prepare a web page so it can be linked on social media platforms.
+Now let&apos;s examine how to prepare a web page so it can be linked on social media platforms.

-I\'ve opened index.html in visual studio code.
+I&apos;ve opened index.html in visual studio code.

 ![](images/image040.png){width="5.0in"
 height="2.775107174103237in"}